Employing, managing and supporting your staff

 -being of the staff in an early years provision are important factors in creating high standards of education and care for children.

 All early years providers must comply with employment law.
 This includes fulfilling responsibilities to staff by respecting their legal rights, and to the government by operating tax and other systems.

 What are the Early Years Foundation Stage requirements regarding staff?

-As set out in the safeguarding and welfare requirements of the Early Years Foundation Stage (EYFS), childcare providers have a duty of care to ensure that any adults caring for the children are suitable to do so, and that staffing arrangements ensure the children are well supervised, kept safe and have their needs met.
+As set out in the safeguarding and welfare requirements of the Early Years Foundation Stage (EYFS), childcare providers have a duty of care to ensure any adults caring for the children are suitable to do so, and that staffing arrangements ensure the children are well supervised, kept safe and have their needs met.

 A safe recruitment process must be followed when recruiting adults to work for the provision, ensuring that background checks are carried out on all new employees, and that they have the appropriate references, qualifications, knowledge and experience for their role.

 The Early Years Qualifications List provides details on recognised qualifications to help providers identify whether an applicant is suitably qualified.